How To Prove Something Is A Parallelogram

 4. Use the midpoint formula to prove that the diagonals bisect each other.

 Choosing the right approach depends on the information available.
 If you have angle measures, using angle congruence theorems may be the best route.
-If you have coordinates, coordinate geometry provides a robust algebraic solution.
+If you have coordinates, coordinate geometry provides a reliable algebraic solution.

 Trends and Latest Developments